 In other words, it cannot just be anything.
 Connect it to what you are trying to achieve.

-Note that a particular KPI may have a different content format and call to action.
-It may have different tactics and strategy too.
-We recommend that if you are a small business, just focus on one to be able to track and manage it effectively.
+Note that a KPI may have a different content format and call to action from other ones.
+Also, it may have different tactics and strategy too.

 Your website sub-pages should also have a call to action.